kaiomagalhaes/README/README.md

 Hi, welcome to the team.
-I’m so glad you are here at Codelitt

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of complex humans, and complex projects.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all of those baffling acronyms and inside jokes.
 Even though we are a remote team, many of us try to create relationships with others, I encourage you to do the same. **We do our best work as a team**.